 QILT are a suite of government endorsed surveys for higher education, across the student life cycle from commencement to employment.
 QILT makes available robust, nationally consistent performance data for Australian higher education, helping drive quality improvement.

 All Australian higher education institutions are eligible to participate in QILT.
 Currently, all 41 Australian universities and around 90 non-university higher education providers take part in the surveys.

-QILT is funded by the Australian Government Department of Education, Skills and Employment.
+QILT is funded by the Australian Government Department of Education.
 The Social Research Centre administers the QILT surveys and associated QILT resources, including this website.

 The ComparED website is designed to allow potential students to confirm their choices about the higher education institutions and study areas they are considering for their further education.Data collected through the QILT surveys drives the ComparED website.
 The website allows users to compare information from actual students and graduates about their current student educational experience and graduate outcomes.
 Users can compare up to six institutions and six study areas at one time.